Florida Cockroach Types: A Guide

 Cockroaches are never a pleasant sight, especially when they are spotted inside your home or business.
 Being as unsanitary as they are, it is important to eradicate any indoor cockroach populations as quickly as possible.
 To do this, though, you first have to know which species you are dealing with.
-There are a variety of cockroach species in Florida, so we put together a list of the most commonly encountered species and how to identify them.
+There are a variety of different types of cockroaches in Florida, so we put together a list of the most commonly encountered species and how to identify them.

 Adult Asian Cockroaches are generally between 13 and 16 mm long.
 They are light brown in color with two parallel lines on their pronotums.
 The pronotum is the plate-like structure behind the head that covers all or some of the thorax.
 This species usually lives in moist, shady, outdoor areas like gardens and mulch.
 Although they prefer to live outdoors, they will readily venture inside if they spot a source of light, which is why they are grouped with other indoor cockroach species.
 They are most active at dusk, and they will fly long distances just to reach a light source.
 Once inside though, they do not live long.